Sequential-Parallel Duality in Prefix Scannable Models: Prefix–Scannable Models

 \section{Prefix–Scannable Models}

 Next, we define a broad family of models that obtain a sequential-parallel duality of SPD-$(n,\log(n))$.
-This family is defined by an abstraction that is central to this paper: it consists of sequence models whose \emph{training graph} corresponds to a \emph{Blelloch prefix scan} (see the caption in~\Cref{fig:blelloch}) over chunk representations, followed by an independent chunk‑local prediction head.
-The Blelloch scan takes a sequence of tokens or chunks and an aggregation operator, and computes prefixes where the aggregator is applied over the first $k$ tokens/chunks; it computes all prefixes in $\Theta(n)$ work and $\Theta(\log n)$ parallel depth.
-See~\Cref{alg:static-blelloch} in~\Cref{sec:prefix-scan} for the full upsweep/downsweep implementation.
+This family consists of sequence models whose \emph{training graph} can be expressed by a \emph{Blelloch prefix scan} (see the caption in~\Cref{fig:blelloch}) over chunk representations, followed by an independent chunk‑local prediction head.
+The Blelloch scan takes a sequence of tokens or chunks and an aggregation operator, and computes prefixes where the aggregator is applied over the first $n$ tokens; it computes all prefixes in $\Theta(n)$ work and $\Theta(\log n)$ parallel depth.
+We refer to~\Cref{alg:static-blelloch} in \Cref{app:algo} for the full upsweep/downsweep algorithms.
 We call these \emph{Prefix–Scannable Models} (PSMs).
 To understand the topic further we first give a brief overview of the classic parallel prefix scan.

-\paragraph{Blelloch Scan} The Blelloch prefix–scan converts a sequence of $n$ elements into their running \emph{exclusive} prefixes in only $O(\log n)$ parallel steps.
-It does so in two passes over a perfect binary tree: (i)~an \emph{upsweep} that reduces adjacent pairs bottom-up until the root holds the aggregate of the whole sequence, then (ii)~a \emph{downsweep} that walks back down, re-using the intermediate values to fill every internal edge with the prefix seen so far.
+\textbf{Blelloch Scan.} Let $\mathcal M$ be a set with a binary operator $\mathsf{Agg}:\mathcal M\times\mathcal M\!\to\!\mathcal M$ and identity $\ve\in\mathcal M$.
+Given $a_0,\dots,a_{n-1}\in\mathcal M$, the \emph{exclusive prefix} at index $t$ is $P_t \coloneqq a_0 \,\mathsf{Agg}\, a_1 \,\mathsf{Agg}\,\cdots\,\mathsf{Agg}\, a_{t-1}$ (with $P_0=\ve$).
+The Blelloch prefix–scan computes all $P_t$ in $O(\log n)$ parallel steps via a perfect binary tree: (i) an \emph{upsweep} reduces adjacent pairs bottom-up until the root aggregates the whole sequence; (ii) a \emph{downsweep} propagates prefixes top-down, using stored intermediate values so that every leaf receives its $P_t$.
 When the binary operator $\mathsf{Agg}$ is associative, the final prefix array is identical to what a left-to-right sequential loop would compute.
 If $\mathsf{Agg}$ is \emph{not} associative, the result is still well defined—the tree fixes a unique \emph{parenthesisation} (see discussion in~\Cref{sec:prefix-scan})—but it may differ from the purely left-nested order used by sequential recurrence.
-We refer to the upsweep-downsweep procedure as the ``static'' training algorithm (see~\Cref{alg:static-blelloch}) and the left to right procedure as the ``online'' inference algorithm (see~\Cref{alg:online}).

-In the next section, we define Prefix Scannable Model using the static blelloch scan which is well defined for a general choice of $\mathsf{Agg}$.
+We refer to this upsweep–downsweep as the \emph{static} (training) algorithm (\Cref{alg:static-blelloch}), and to the left-to-right procedure as the \emph{online} (inference) algorithm (\Cref{alg:online}), which reproduces the same tree parenthesisation.
+In the next section we define Prefix Scannable Models (PSMs) by instantiating the static scan with a general choice of $\mathsf{Agg}$.